-- 1 Take an interest in those in positions of weakness and take concrete action - 2 Take an interest in social problems and find out the guidance the Church in Japan provides on such problems - 3 Support those who are engaged in social activities and pray that their efforts bear fruit

-4 Respect each person's situation and actively praise any kind of cooperation

-What each parish, activity group, region, and the diocese can do:
+1 Take an interest in those in positions of weakness and take concrete action 2 Take an interest in social problems and find out the guidance the Church in Japan provides on such problems 3 Support those who are engaged in social activities and pray that their efforts bear fruit 4 Respect each person's situation and actively praise any kind of cooperation What each parish, activity group, region, and the diocese can do:

-- 1 Engage with those who require assistance and take concrete action - 2 Prepare locations where those in positions of weakness are welcome - 3 Under the guidance of the diocese and region, create opportunities to learn about the Church's social teachings - 4 Under the guidance of the diocese and region, learn the encyclical Laudato si' and work on environmental issues - 5 Implement concrete initiatives on human rights and environmental problems at parish and Catholic educational and social welfare facilities - 6 Plan programs in the diocese for the Week of Peace (August) and the Month for Protecting All Life (September) - Testablish a Committee for Social Action to prepare, support, and promote initiatives aimed at a variety of social problems in the diocese - Promote the cooperation of the Catholic Church with a variety of groups engaged in social problems

-2. Becoming a "Church of communion" and mutual support

-Reinforce systems that ensure unity and cooperation to nurture communion in the Gospel in the Church

-(1) Actively participate in the liturgy and increase unity in the community
+$(\ensuremath{\mathbbmll})$ Engage with those who require assistance and take concrete action 2 Prepare locations where those in positions of weakness are welcome 3 Under the guidance of the diocese and region, create opportunities to learn about the Church's social teachings (4) Under the guidance of the diocese and region, learn the encyclical Laudato si' and work on environmental issues (5) Implement concrete initiatives on human rights and environmental problems at parish and Catholic educational and social welfare facilities (6) Plan programs in the diocese for the Week of Peace (August) and the Month for Protecting All Life (September) 7 Establish a Committee for Social Action to prepare, support, and promote initiatives aimed at a variety of social problems in the diocese (8) Promote the cooperation of the Catholic Church with a variety of groups engaged in social problems 2.
+Becoming a "Church of communion" and mutual support Reinforce systems that ensure unity and cooperation to nurture communion in the Gospel in the Church (1) Actively participate in the liturgy and increase unity in the community What each person can do:

-- 1 Endeavor toward active service in the liturgy, e.g. Bible readings, choir, altar boy - 2 Accompany those close to you, children, grandchildren to Mass
+1 Endeavor toward active service in the liturgy, e.g. Bible readings, choir, altar boy 2 Accompany those close to you, children, grandchildren to Mass What each parish can do:

-- 1 Regularly celebrate "Mass with Children" - 2 Include "prayers for the world, the local community, and the Church community" in General Intercessions
+1 Regularly celebrate "Mass with Children"

+2 Include "prayers for the world, the local community, and the Church community" in General Intercessions

+What each region/the diocese can do:
-1 During mass and events, pay attention to those from other countries whose Japanese comprehension may be insufficient

-- 2 Provide video streaming for those who cannot participate in Mass or events in order to ensure information accessibility - (2) Review organizational structures and improve communication in order to achieve reliable unity
+1 During mass and events, pay attention to those from other countries whose Japanese comprehension may be insufficient 2 Provide video streaming for those who cannot participate in Mass or events in order to ensure information accessibility (2) Review organizational structures and improve communication in order to achieve reliable unity What each person can do:

-- 1 Actively participate in events held by the diocese and region - 2 Keep in mind and approach brothers and sisters who have left the Church for a variety of reasons - 3 Keep in mind, visit with, and speak with elderly people who find it difficult to come to Church - 4 Make efforts to find out information about parishes, regions, and the diocese through use of the Bulletin of the Diocese of Fukuoka
+1 Actively participate in events held by the diocese and region 2 Keep in mind and approach brothers and sisters who have left the Church for a variety of reasons 3 Keep in mind, visit with, and speak with elderly people who find it difficult to come to Church 4 Make efforts to find out information about parishes, regions, and the diocese through use of the Bulletin of the Diocese of Fukuoka What each parish can do:

-- 1 Parish priests should respect the activities that have been cultivated over the years in each parish and promote their maintenance and future development - 2 Place importance on interactions among lay Catholics through appropriate after-Mass activities (e.g. mini-café) - 3 Officers of Church committees and the like can share information to increase unity in the Church - 4 Create locations and opportunities for interaction that are not restricted to Church activities and events (e.g. places where parents with children can get together, places where elderly people can gather, cooking classes) - 5 Plan a variety of Church programs at times when those with children or jobs are more likely to participate

-What activity groups can do in regions and the diocese:
+1 Parish priests should respect the activities that have been cultivated over the years in each parish and promote their maintenance and future development 2 Place importance on interactions among lay Catholics through appropriate after-Mass activities (e.g. mini-café) 3 Officers of Church committees and the like can share information to increase unity in the Church 4 Create locations and opportunities for interaction that are not restricted to Church activities and events (e.g. places where parents with children can get together, places where elderly people can gather, cooking classes) (5) Plan a variety of Church programs at times when those with children or jobs are more likely to participate What activity groups can do in regions and the diocese: